Core Architecture

 HTTPS communication (port 443) between FileCacheServiceAgent windows service

-For a complete list of paths you can include to exclude from security scans, see Global Exclusions in the N-able N-central Online Help.
+For a complete list of paths to include for exclusion from security scans, see Global Exclusions in the N-able N-central Online Help.
 This list includes folders excluded by AV Defender by default.

 The Upgrade Process